ajhamwood/citizen-guidance/subsystems/virtualcomp.md

 ### Univalence-compatible pattern matching in virtual computer

-- With Transport, could programs potentially take advantage of {contract cost optimisations} by transporting data structures to structures on primitives?
-Ie explicitly targeting compiler optimisations
-  => A something like a *view*?
+- With Transport, could programs potentially take advantage of eg contract cost optimisations by transporting data structures to structures on primitives?
+Ie explicitly targeting compiler optimisations... something like a *view*?
+  ==> Proof terms can be transported, so programs can be transported.
+This is crazy awesome, because given a correct description within the virtual computer of Citizen's subsystems, we can introduce proofs of external behaviour within contracts!

 ### Name for the high level language?

+K A T S U O

 ### Fake code

-Don't fuck around with DSLs.
-Just hardcode common syntaxes ((1, "2", 3.0), [1, 2..], do; y <- x, etc)
+- Don't fuck around with DSLs.
+Just hardcode common syntaxes ((1, "2", 3.0), [1, 2..], do; y <\- x, etc)
+  ==> This means I need built-in Pair, List, Monad...
+- I wonder... could `trust_me` be expressed as a set of assumptions injected into context before the program runs?
+- Nothing interesting happens outside small types, so boilerplate universe cruft

 ```
 # Peano naturals